 - On-the-job training (OJT), apprenticeships, and non-paid work experiences

-- Financial assistance for post-secondary training at a college, vocational, technical or business school.
+- Financial assistance for post-secondary training at a college or vocational, technical or business school

-- Independent living services for for Veterans unable to work due to the severity of their disabilities.
+- Independent living services for veterans unable to work due to the severity of their disabilities

 Eligibility and entitlement for VR&E are two different things.
 You may meet eligibility criteria, yet not be entitled to services.
-The first step in the VR&E process is to be evaluated to determine if you qualify for services.
+The first step in the VR&E process is to be evaluated to determine if you qualify.
 To receive an evaluation for VR&E services, you must have an other-than-dishonorable discharge and a service-connected disability rating of at least 10% or a memorandum rating of at least 20%.

-Period of Eligibility - Like many VA benefits VR&E has a limited period of eligibility.
-The basic period of eligibility in which VR&E services may be used is 12 years from the date of separation from active military service, or the date the veteran was first notified by VA of a service-connected disability rating, which comes later.
+Period of Eligibility: Like many VA benefits, VR&E has a limited period of eligibility.
+The basic period of eligibility for VR&E is 12 years from the date of separation from active military service; or from the date the veteran was first notified by VA of a service-connected disability rating, whichever comes later.

-The basic period of eligibility may be extended if a Vocational Rehabilitation Counselor determines that a veteran has a Serious Employment Handicap.
+The basic period of eligibility can be extended if VA determines that a veteran has a serious employment handicap.